driyca/qdrant-uploader/README.md

 # mongodb-uploader

-A system to upload files to MongoDB from local file os s3-like object storage.
+A system to upload JSON or CSV files to MongoDB from local file os s3-like object storage.

 ## Usage